sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 animation[2, 0] = sPlayerAttack0;
 animation[2, 1] = 0.1;

-speed = 0;
 Animate(oPlayer, animation);
 ```

-This assumes you have created two stacked sprites named sPlayerAttack0 and sPlayerAttack1.
-When the Animate script is called, it will change the sprite of the Player object to sPlayerAttack0 for 0.1 seconds, to sPlayerAttack1 for 0.1 seconds, and back to sPlayerAttack0 for another 0.1 seconds.
-Once that's finished, Animate automatically resets the player to its Free state, and we're done!
+This assumes you have created two new sprites named sPlayerAttack0 and sPlayerAttack1.
+When the `Animate` script is called, it will change the sprite of the Player object to sPlayerAttack0 for 0.1 seconds, to sPlayerAttack1 for 0.1 seconds, and back to sPlayerAttack0 for another 0.1 seconds.
+Once that's finished, `Animate` automatically resets the player to its default (free) state, and we're done!

 <img src="/blog/sprite_stacking/animation.gif" width="50%"/>